-Putting in place an effective content strategy is the first step to making content work towards your marketing objectives.
-It should chart the research, planning and measurement that will go into producing content your audience will love, as well as acting as a practical referential tool that clarifies content production workflows and processes.
+Putting in place an effective content strategy is the first step to making content work for your marketing objectives.
+It should chart the research, planning and measurement that will go into producing content your audience will love, as well as acting as a practical tool that clarifies content production workflows and processes within your organisation.

 As Content Strategist at Spindogs, it’s my job to help clients reach their audiences with high-quality content that engages people but ultimately increases leads.
 We do this by offering Content Strategy Training and bespoke Content Marketing services.